Ziyangll/Todos/README.md

 -- A todo list CRUD app for all your todo needs

-# Build with the MERN stack
+# Build with the MERN stack and hosted on Google Cloud

 -- MongoDB: Handle storage and authentication
 -- Express: RESTful API
 -- React: Frontend
 -- Node: Running the Express server
+-- Google Cloud: App engine